CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-09.png)

-6. Copy the script given below and paste in runbook console and then click on **Save**.
+6. Copy the script given below and paste in the runbook console and then click on **Save**.

 ```
 $myCred = Get-AutomationPSCredential -Name '[Enter name of your credentials]'